Roby46/RIFT/README.md

 dataset_name_MV = f'{dataset_name}_{MVs}_{version}_Balanced_cluster_10'  # Name of the cluster
 k_arr = [100, 300, 500, 1000]                                            # Number of medoids to save
 dataset_type = "numeric"                                                 # set to "numeric" if all dimensions are numeric, otherwise use "mixed"
 ```
 Both scripts save the processed data in the **Missing Datasets** folder, inside the subfolder corresponding to the dataset they were applied to.

 ## DISCOVERY

-After performing the clustering step, it is possible to run an RFD discovery process to extract the RFDs holding for each cluster.
+After performing the clustering step, it is possible to run an RFD discovery process to extract the RFDs holding for each cluster (since every algorithm extracts a set of complete, correct and minimal RFDs the results will be the same).
 For this step, any RFD discovery algorithm can be employed.
 The syntax used to represent the discovered RFDs should be the following:

 ```
 RHS;COL0;COL1;COL2;COL3;COL4;COL5;COL6;COL7;COL8;COL9;COL10;COL11;COL12;COL13;COL14;COL15